This article is part of a larger series on How to Do Payroll.

 State Unemployment Tax

 Arizona’s unemployment tax rate is 2% for new employers that have been in business for two years or less.
 After year three, your rate is dependent on the taxes paid, unemployment benefits paid, and the size of your annual taxable payroll.
-In 2022, the rate can be anywhere from 0.08% to 20.93%.
-The unemployment taxable wage base for 2022 is $7,000.
+The unemployment taxable wage base for 2023 is $8,000.

 The cost of workers’ compensation insurance is around 70 cents for each $100 payroll you processed.
 For example, a company that processes $500,000 of payroll can expect to pay around $3,500 in insurance.

 Minimum Wage & Tips

 Most jobs require you to pay at least minimum wage.
 If you need any assistance on the federal guidelines on exemptions, please use the following: Federal Exemptions for Minimum Wage.

-Arizona’s current minimum wage is $12.80 per hour for non-tipped employees.
-State law allows employers in Arizona to take up to a $3.00 tip credit for tipped employees, which puts the tipped minimum wage at $9.80 per hour.
+Arizona’s current minimum wage is $13.85 per hour for non-tipped employees, and $10.85 per hour for tipped workers.
+State law allows employers in Arizona to take up to a $3.00 tip credit for tipped employees.

 Arizona follows federal guidelines regarding overtime.
 You’ll need to pay 1.5 times the regular hourly rate for any hours your employees work over 40 in a workweek.